joannaarreola/SQL/Layoffs Project/Layoffs.md

 ```

 **C. Copy the data into a new table**
-- "We create a new table `layoffs_staging2` to store the data with the newly calculated row_num column, which helps in identifying and removing duplicate entries
+- We create a new table `layoffs_staging2` to store the data with the newly calculated row_num column, which helps in identifying and removing duplicate entries
 ```
 CREATE TABLE `layoffs_staging2` (
     `company` text,